thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 Access the nodes and pods in the container from outside the container
 ```
 KUBECONFIG=/var/lib/docker/volumes/microshift-data/_data/microshift/resources/kubeadmin/kubeconfig
-# if you changed the port to 9443, you will need to replace the port in the kubeconfig.
+# if you changed the port on the host side to 9443, you will need to replace the port in the kubeconfig.
 The default is 6443
 kubectl get pods -A
 ```